nimiew/cz4031/README.md

   - We can do this as I checked that before the dot got at most 2 digits and after the dot got at most 2 digits (see data_analysis.py)
   - Also all are positive
   - e.g. 5.3 <=> [5, 0, 3, 0], 11.42 <=> [11, 0, 42, 0]
-- By default, block id 0 refers to root index block
 - Index blocks have pointers that point to index blocks.
 All index block pointers point to other index blocks except leaf index blocks which point to data blocks
 - Data blocks contain records
-- The conversion between 0 and None is the responsibility of class, not serializer/deserializer

 ## Tests